wpeguero/capstone/README.md

 # capstone
 Capstone Project information.
-This contains the algorithm used for the Master's in Data Science Thesis.
+This contains the algorithm used for the Master's in Data Science Project.